cosmologicon/pygame-text/README.md

 `pygame.font.Font.render`, it's generally not more efficient to set a background color when calling `ptext.draw`.
 So only specify a background color if you actually want one.

-Colors with alpha transparency are not supported.
+Colors with alpha transparency are not supported (except for the special case of invisible text with outlines or drop shadows - see below).
 See the `alpha` keyword argument for transparency.

 ## Positioning